djeada/Numerical-Methods/notes/5_matrices/power_method.md

 II. **Slow Convergence if Eigenvalues Are Close**: If $|\lambda_1|$ and $|\lambda_2|$ are close, convergence can be slow.

 III. **Requires a Unique Largest Eigenvalue**: If the largest eigenvalue is not unique, the method may fail to converge to a single eigenvector.

-*(PLOT 6: A plot showing convergence speed as a function of the eigenvalue ratio $|\lambda_2/\lambda_1|$.)*

-In summary, the power method is a valuable and simple tool for approximating the dominant eigenvalue and eigenvector of large, sparse matrices, albeit with certain constraints on convergence and uniqueness.